 Influenza A strains are named according to which versions of two main proteins they carry on their surfaces, hemagglutinin and neuraminidase.
 So far, 16 varieties of hemagglutinin and 9 neuraminidases have been identified .
 So a strain called “H3N2” has hemagglutinin #3 and neuraminidase #2.
 Only strains carrying hemagglutinins #1 ,2, and 3 and neuraminidases 1 and 2 have caused epidemics in human.
 At present, both H3N2 and H1N1 viruses circulate widely in humans.
 All of the other varieties are found in wild birds, but some of those have caused serious zoonotics (outbreaks in an animal population) in domestic poultry.

 “Source: This excerpt is taken from FAQ: Influenza, a report from the American Academy of Microbiology published in April 2013.
-The original, entire report can be downloaded free here, and this except is published with permission from American Academy of Microbiology.”
+The original, entire report can be downloaded free here, and this excerpt is published with permission from American Academy of Microbiology.”